 When Daniel Craig’s 007 stuntman Bobby Holland Hanton dived into a Ford B-Max the world held its breath.
 Hanton was dropped from 32 feet above the car at full speed knowing the wind could throw him off course.
 “Dude, I’m not going to lie.
 It was hairy,” Hanton later said.
 It made the rest of his movie work seem tame in comparison - almost.
 This is a man who jumped between balconies without a safety net in Quantum of Solace and was set on fire in Game of Thrones.
 In Batman: Dark Knight Rises, Hanton performed a 100-foot freefall where he was caught by a cable.
 “I remember swinging into the wall headfirst and crunching my neck,” Hanson recalled, but he was still happy to check the stunt off his bucket list.

-A martial artist from the age of six, Caitlin Dechelle’s fighting and mastery of weapons brought Wonder Woman to life.
-She actually has an incredible 95 martial arts world titles to her name.
+A martial artist from the age of six, 007 Stuntman Bobby Holland Hanton She actually has an incredible 95 martial arts world titles to her name.
 “I learned sword in my first style: Chinese Kenpom,” Dechelle said.
 “My favorite martial arts trick is a webster (an aerial one-footed forward somersault).”
 Dechelle is so talented Jackie Chan sought her out to act in Chinese Zodiac.
 Dechelle also doubled for Ronda Rousey in Fast & Furious 7 - you may have seen her flying over the balcony and crashing into the DJ booth.
 “It was a really cool stunt to do,” she said.

 Ross Kananga certainly earned his $60,000 fee (about $500,000 in today’s money!) for a death-defying crocodile walk in Live and Let Die (1973).
 He finally nailed the crossing after five terrifying takes.
 The 007 team stumbled across Kananga’s farm while filming in Jamaica, intrigued by his welcome sign: “Trespassers Will Be Eaten”.
 Sure enough, one of the crocodiles went straight for Roger Moore.
 “Well, gunshots went off.
 Ross Kananga himself got in,” recalled Jane Seymour who played Bond’s Solitaire.

-As 007 stunts go, no list would be complete without Bond’s incredible 722-foot bungee jump off Switzerland's Verzasca dam in GoldenEye (1995).
+As 007 stunts go, no list would be complete without the incredible bungee jump of more than 220 m (759 ft) in GoldenEye (1995).
 It was performed by legendary British stuntman Wayne Michaels who took two weeks to prepare for the six-camera jump.
 Michaels had to plunge from a suspended platform to avoid banging into the steel pegs studded along the face of the dam (yeow!).
 The jump, captured in one take, set a world record at the time.
 “It's pushing the limits of what can physically be done," Wayne told the BBC.
 Bravo!